-Given the significance of the Act, the SEC staff issued Staff Accounting Bulletin No. 118 (SAB 118), which allows registrants to record provisional amounts during a one year "measurement period".
+Given the significance of the Tax Cuts and Jobs Act, the SEC staff issued Staff Accounting Bulletin No. 118 (SAB 118), which allows registrants to record provisional amounts during a one year "measurement period."
 As of October 31, 2019, we have completed the accounting for the tax effects of the Act.

-In light of the Act, we repatriated \$24.2 million and \$2.8 million of foreign earnings from our international operations during the years ended October 31, 2019 and 2018, respectively.
+In light of the Tax Cuts and Jobs Act, we repatriated \$28.4 million and \$31.9 million of foreign earnings from our international operations during the years ended October 31, 2021 and 2020, respectively.
 This was repatriation of excess cash that was a portion of the one-time mandatory transition tax discussed above.
 We will continue to evaluate our foreign cash position and may repatriate additional foreign earnings in the future.
-With the exception of the one-time mandatory transition tax impact from any potential repatriation of previously tax-deferred and unremitted foreign earnings, we do not anticipate any material tax impact from any potential repatriation of previously unremitted foreign earnings.
-If the investment in our foreign subsidiaries were completely realized, we could incur an estimated residual U.S. tax liability of \$0.1 million.
+Our earnings from our foreign subsidiaries are not subject to significant withholding taxes upon remittances to the U.S..
+As a result, we do not anticipate any significant future tax impacts from any potential repatriation of previously unremitted foreign earnings.